nuclear-multimessenger-astronomy/nmma/TRADEMARKS.md

 ## Scope and ownership

 This policy covers "NMMA," "Nuclear Multi-Messenger Astronomy," the NMMA logo, and related NMMA names and branding.
-The owners of these marks are Michael Coughlin, Tim Dietrich, and Peter Tsun Ho Pang.
+Without given permission of Michael Coughlin, Tim Dietrich, or Peter Tsun Ho Pang the logo and related names should not be used.

-Any one of the three owners may grant written permission under this policy.
 Permission requests should be sent to all three owners:
 - cough052@umn.edu
 - tim.dietrich@uni-potsdam.de
 - tsunhopang@ust.hk